-All students are eligible to participate in FLPA courses.
+All students are eligible to participate in Travel Study courses.
 However, certain courses may be more appropriate for certain majors and degree requirements.
 In rare cases, other restrictions may apply.
 Final right of permission resides with the faculty director responsible for the course.

-How to Get More Information on FLPA Course Offerings
+How to Get More Information on Travel Study Course Offerings

-You can find out about FLPA offerings in a variety of ways.
-Please click here to browse FLPA options by destination, term or topic.
-The Office of International Education and Continuing Education maintain a current listing of all FLPA courses.
+You can find out about Travel Study offerings in a variety of ways.
+Please click here to browse Travel Study options by destination, term or topic.
 Faculty directors organizing courses abroad will also promote their courses within the department and across campus.
-Once you find a course of interest, you should contact the faculty director responsible for the course to get further information regarding pre–requisites, fees and the registration process.
+Once you find a course of interest, you should contact the faculty director responsible for the course to get further information regarding pre–requisites, fees, and the registration process.

-Program fee refunds must be requested in writing to Continuing Education.
-No refund of a program fee shall be made less than 60 days before departure.
-A portion of the program fee MAY be returned prior to 60 days, excluding the $500 non-refundable deposit AND non-recoverable costs.
-Non-recoverable costs are funds that UVM has already committed that cannot be recovered from service providers for expenses that may include, but are not limited to, housing, ground transportation, and entrance fees.
+* Unrecoverable Program Fee Expenses are funds that UVM has already committed that cannot be recovered from service providers for expenses that may include, but are not limited to, housing, ground transportation, and entrance fees.

 Refund of airfare must be directly pursued with the airline.
 Refund of tuition follows the UVM tuition refund schedule.
 For disciplinary reasons, a student may be sent home at his/her own expense, without any refund, at the discretion of the Faculty Director.
-You are strongly advised to purchase travel insurance that will cover these expenses in the event of cancellation for any reason.
+You are strongly advised to purchase travel insurance in the event of cancellation for any reason.

 If UVM cancels the course due to insufficient enrollment or for any other reason, you will receive a full refund of course-related tuition and fees, including the full program fee.

 You are strongly encouraged to purchase travel insurance through an independent insurance provider in the event that you must withdraw from the course due to personal reasons or in the event that the course must be canceled for safety reasons (including, but not limited to, a natural disaster, acts of terrorism or political instability).